 - Remove all .dmg and .iso files that eat up space on your MacBook hard drive.

 The quick way to find and remove installation files

 By the way, App Cleaner & Uninstaller also allows you to easily find all Mac installation files, which you don’t need anymore.
-Go to the Extensions tab → select files in the Installation section, and remove them.
+For this, go to the Extensions tab in the app → select files in the Installation section, and remove them.

 3. Remove old backups of devices in iTunes

 Okay, what else?
 If there are copies of devices in iTunes amounting to 3-4 gigabytes and sometimes as much as 30-40 gigabytes.
-Open iTunes, Go to Menu Bar → iTunes → Preferences → Devices and remove the clutter from there.
+Open iTunes → go to its Menu Bar → select iTunes → click Preferences → switch to the Devices section and remove the clutter from there.
 Now it’s all in iCloud!

 4. Uninstall unused applications

-Maybe it sounds strange, but very likely, you have apps you have installed and don’t use.
-Review them and uninstall the unused ones.
+When thinking about how to clean disk space on your MacBook, very likely, you have numerous apps you don’t use.
+By deleting unneeded old apps, you can free up huge space on your disk.
+Review your Applications folder and uninstall the unused applications.
 Again, you can easily do it with App Cleaner & Uninstaller, which allows you to view a list of installed apps sorted by size, and remove programs with a safe and complete cleanup.
 All you need to do is to tick the checkbox by the app and click to remove it.